 7. Provide a calm environment for your cat

 We’ve mentioned several times that the main contributing factor to urine marking by cats is stress.
 It is in your best interest to reduce or minimize it.
-You can find more information about stress in cats here, and if you do manage to limit it, the urine spraying will be a problem of the past.
+You can find more information about stress in cats here, and if you do manage to limit it, the urine spraying will be a problem of the past, and, quite often, it is likely to help with other behavior problems, as well.